Ghana: Development in Situ

 To hear more about this amazing program, please check out the link to the UCalgary News article on this program.

 This program is open to students from all majors.
-See the Eligibility section below for more details.
+See eligibility and selection criteria below.

 For program information, please contact Dr. Rita Yembilah at email@example.com